offpaths/offpaths/README.md

 - 👋 Hi, I’m Dara Ogunseitan
 - 👀 I’m interested in software development
-- 🌱 I’m currently learning to create a game using pygame.
+- 🌱 I’m currently learning to use the Jovo Framework to create an app.
 - 💞️ I’m looking to collaborate on anything to gain experience.
 - 📫 How to reach me is through my email. daracephas@yahoo.com